Essential reading for expectant Mums in the run-up to Maternity Leave

-Your due date is approaching and you are excited at the thoughts of finishing up work, meeting your new baby and having a number of months at home ahead.
+Your due date is approaching and you’re excited at the idea of finishing up work, meeting your new baby and having a number of months at home.
 Thoughts of planning the nursery, the pram, the anticipation of that ‘out of office’ time are very present.
 You’re likely tired and feel like focusing on the impending arrival and adventure ahead.

 Some mums-to-be will work incredibly hard and put in long hours right up until the end to keep building credit and reputation.
 Bucks in the bank if you will, to keep their career on track.

-In the Irish & UK culture, mums-to-be push ourselves to the limit in order to have more time with baby on the other side.
+In the Irish and British cultures, mums-to-be push themselves to the limit in order to have more time with baby on the other side.
 Compare this to France, for example, where pregnant workers often finish one month early to focus on minding themselves physically and mentally.
-Or Romania where the finish date is 42 days before the due date.
-I find this a fascinating study on the cultural variances around how we manage Maternity Leave at a policy level. and the expectation that policies put on women in the run up to Maternity Leave
+Or Romania, where the finish date is 42 days before the due date.
+I find this a fascinating study on the cultural variances around how we manage maternity leave at a policy level and the expectation that policies put on women in the run-up to maternity leave.

-We are all motivated by different factors and some women will disappointingly start to check out a few months before mat leave – or even as soon as they know they are pregnant.
-They may wonder what’s the point in getting involved in a new project or even completing their performance reviews before finishing up.
-Sheryl Sandberg called out this phenomenon and women have been encouraged to Lean In ever since.
+We’re all motivated by different factors and some women will disappointingly start to check out a few months before maternity leave – or even as soon as they know they are pregnant.
+They may wonder ‘What’s the point in getting involved in a new project or even completing their performance reviews before finishing up?’
+Sheryl Sandberg called out this phenomenon and women have been encouraged to ‘lean in’ ever since.

-For some mums-to-be the focus can shift to purely tying up loose ends, handover and just getting to the last day.
+For some mums-to-be, the focus can shift to purely tying up loose ends, handover and just getting to the last day.
 If this resonates with you – beware!
-How well and completely you finish up, impacts how well you come back to work after Maternity Leave.
-Imagine a thread between finishing and returning from Maternity Leave.
-They are not two disjointed events.
+How well and completely you finish up impacts how well you come back to work after maternity leave.
+Imagine a thread between finishing and returning from maternity leave.
+They’re not two disjointed events.

 In contrast to those unwittingly putting themselves under the radar, others can be put under the radar – consciously or unconsciously – and advised to ‘take it easy’.
-Expectant mums can be excluded and in a sense, written off, due to their imminent departure.
-Sometime this is by a well-intentioned Manager or colleague who is looking out for their well-being.
+Expectant mums can be excluded and, in a sense, written off due to their imminent departure.
+Sometimes this is by a well-intentioned manager or colleague who is merely looking out for their well-being.

-Often it is a conscious or unconscious exclusionary behaviour ‘sure, they’ll be gone soon so what’s the point in getting them involved?’
-Work can be re-directed to others, Mum-to-be might welcome this approach in the moment, but it can have a longer term career impact.
-It’s important to keep your eye on the long game, however unenticing that might be when you pregnant.
+Often, it’s based on a conscious or unconscious exclusionary behaviour ‘Sure they’ll be gone soon so what’s the point in getting them involved?’
+Work can be re-directed to others and while mum-to-be might welcome this approach in the moment, it can have a longer-term career impact.
+It’s important to keep your eye on the long game, however unenticing that might be when you’re pregnant.

 A case for healthy balance can be made, moving away from polarised behaviours.
 It doesn’t have to be all or nothing.
 Don’t switch off too early mentally and emotionally as well as literally because it can be detrimental to your career.
 And equally, don’t work yourself into the ground trying to prove just how good you are.
 Your colleagues and manager likely know just how good you are.